mattmccutchen/EventHawk/README.md

 ### Project Management

 EventHawk will be developed using the Agile Development methodology.
 Information on User Stories, Tasks, Milestones, etc will be maintained on Trello and can be viewed [here](https://trello.com/b/2QY2nsVj/eventhawk).

+The EventHawkAPI will be tracked in a seperate repository due to Heroku constraints.
+All work on the API can be found [here](https://github.com/jsmo93/EventHawkAPI).

 The following technologies are used to build EventHawk: